flrj/mtg_proxies/README.md

 ## Wishlist

 - Also work for single faced card to create a proxy with the up to date oracle text.
+(Useful for older cards)
 - Specify multiple cards, create multiple minipages on an A4 sheet for easier printing.

 ## Source for the Mana Symbols